National Award for SEN Coordination

 All SENCOs new to role since 2009 must successfully complete the National Award for SEN Coordination within three years of coming into post.
 The Eastern Partnership UK (SEND) has been delivering the National Award since January 2010 and has a strong track record of providing a high quality, cutting edge course delivered by well respected, up-to-date and experienced trainers.
 The course will enable you to meet the nationally prescribed learning outcomes and because you can attend the training in your local area you will have the advantage of being able to access information about systems and processes which directly relate to your school or setting.

-We are pleased to announce that we are now a member of the National Award for SEN Coordination Provider Group.
+We are proud to be a member of the National Award for SEN Coordination Provider Partnership.

 Successful completion awards 60 Masters Level credits through the University of Hertfordshire’s School of Education.
-You then have the option to use these credits for further study, taking you to either a diploma or an MA in Education and Leadership.
+You then have the option to use these credits for further study, taking you to an MA in either Educational Leadership or SEND and Inclusion.

 In addition to attending training, study clusters and accessing the supervision support, each participant must complete two 4500 word assignments at Masters Level.
-Your study will be guided by experienced tutors throughout the course, and the assignments will demonstrate your growing knowledge as a SENCO and your ability to lead change to policy and practice across the school.
+The content for both assignments is based on practical work aimed at raising your knowledge and confidence as a SENCO.
+Your study will be guided by experienced tutors throughout the course, and feedback from past SENCOs has described assignment support and supervision as ‘fantastic’.
+The assignments will demonstrate your growing knowledge as a SENCO and your ability to lead change to policy and practice across the school.

 Benefits to You

-- You will achieve 60 Masters level credits through the University of Hertfordshire School of Education – these can be used to further your study, taking you to either a diploma or an MA in Education and Leadership.
+- You will achieve 60 Masters level credits through the University of Hertfordshire School of Education – these can be used to further your study, taking you onwards to an MA in Educational Leadership or an MA in SEND and Inclusion.
 In addition you will achieve knowledge, skills and a high level of confidence in each of the nationally prescribed learning outcomes which are essential to achieving the National Award for SEN Coordination.

 - You will benefit from face-to-face teaching, seminars and study groups which offer you the best learning environment in which to shape your leadership role.